 Provide skilled, compassionate care in a field with huge a demand for your talent.
 Learn about Ursuline’s bachelor’s degree in nursing below.

-Ursuline College's Breen School of Nursing is one of the most respected nursing programs in the country.
+Ranked #2 in Ohio, Ursuline College's Breen School of Nursing is one of the most respected nursing programs in the country.
 Our faculty are regularly invited to speak at conferences across the U.S. and internationally, and our graduates are recruited for positions in top research hospitals in Cleveland and beyond.
+In fact, the Breen School of Nursing boasts a 100% employment rate, post licensure.

 Here you'll learn in a high-tech skills lab that mimics a hospital ward.
 You'll pursue a holistic, values-based education through a curriculum that emphasizes patient-care and teamwork.
 In fact, ours is one of the only nursing programs in the U.S. to earn an endorsement from the Agency for Healthcare Research and Quality, and all graduates leave our program TeamSTEPPS certified.